 - Start a Daily Journal Keep a daily journal of the things you did during the day and the things you want to remember.
 Be as specific as possible, and then re-read that journal often to keep those memories alive.
 You'll start to train your brain to remember these things better, and over time your memory should improve overall.

-- Exercise It's not clear how, but studies have shown aerobic exercise may create more brain neuron connections, which in turn should improve memory.
-Exercise is also an important part of relieving anxiety, so you get both benefits when you go jogging more.
+- Exercise Innumerable studies have established that physical exercise will improves your cognitive abilities — including memory.
+Exercise can also relieve anxiety, so you get both benefits when you go jogging more.

 - Learn Mnemonics There are many different tools that improve memory.
 Simply keeping your memory active is one step.
 Another is to work on mental strategies that are effective at creating memories faster and with easier recall.

-- Sleep Sleep is actually when most memories truly become memories.
+- Sleep Many sleep researchers believe that sleep is actually when most memo are consolidated and become memories.
 During sleep, your brain processes various thoughts and turns them into long-term memories.
 Make sure you're sleeping often to keep your memories alive.

 Of course, all of this means nothing if you continue to suffer from anxiety since the memory problems of anxiety will still affect you.
-That's why it's so important that you learn to stop your anxiety - not just manage it - if you want to improve your memory problems forever.
+That's why it's so important that you learn to stop your anxiety - not just manage it - if you want to really improve your memory.